Hi! Today we are taking a look at pirate weapons because they are an important part of any pirate’s arsenal.

 Here is an easy pirate sword made from wood.
 Great way to get some hands-on carpentry learning in!

 I am adding this in for older boys who might want to make a really slick wooden pirate sword.
 It is quite a lot of work but awesome!
+Even if you don’t make it you might find it interesting to see how it is done.

-There you have it.
-A neat pirate weapons homeschool unit study for you and your boy to have some fun with.
 I am telling you . . .
 I am a fan of unit studies for anyone who wants to delve into a topic, learn a lot, and have a great time doing so.

 If you liked this post, please use the sharing buttons below (it helps me to see what you like and what I should do more of for you.)